Gimir/drinks-app/README.md

 ## Link to the DEMO - https://dry-escarpment-00704.herokuapp.com/

-## Available Scripts
+## How to run project locally

-In the project directory, you can run:
+Clone or download this repository and run 'npm install' command.

 ### `npm start`